apache/hudi/website/docs/sql_dml.md

 The following are SparkSQL DML actions available:

-Insert Into
+- Insert Into
-Merge Into
+- Merge Into
-Update
+- Update
-Delete
+- Delete

 You can ingest data, modify or delete data from a given hudi table using these operations.
 Lets go over them one by one.

-Please refer to [SQL DDL](/docs/next/sql_ddl) for creating Hudi tables.
+Please refer to [SQL DDL](/docs/next/sql_ddl) for creating Hudi tables using Spark SQL.
 This page goes over ingesting and modifying data once the table is created.

 ## Insert Into